 We took that into consideration as we discussed the Coeur Brand.
 What did we stand for?
 How would we make it clear that quality was hugely important to us?
 What was our promise to our customers?
 What were our aspirations, and what might you be able to deduce about a person who is wearing Coeur.

 Some of the answers came quickly.
 For things like quality and customer service, there was no debate.
 We never wanted to sacrifice on either.
 The quality is built in from the thread up.
-We oversee the production of the fabric at the mill in L.A. and we obsess over the placement of each seam and every stitch.
+We oversee the production of the garments and obsess over the placement of each seam and every stitch.

 The same obsession was there for customer service.
 We think Nordstrom offers the gold standard for customer service and we adopted their philosophy.
 Which was basically, do whatever it takes to make the customer happy.
 Occasionally, that means taking back garments that have been worn multiple times or shipping several sizes until we get the one that fits perfectly.
 And we do those things and more.
 No questions asked.

 The tougher issues related to what we aspire to and what we hope you can tell about a person wearing Coeur.
 Those are complex topics and the easy path would be to not address them at all.
 We could say that high quality, great designs and uncompromising customer service are enough and stop there.
 Perhaps we should not be so bold as to suggest that someone wearing Coeur stands for or aspires to anything in particular.
 After all, who are we to suggest that clothing has anything to do with what a person is like on the inside?
 And in reality, it does not.
 Some of the nicest people you'll ever meet, don't give a flip about the brand of clothing they wear.

 But,in our heart of hearts, we hope to leave a positive mark on this world.
 We want to stand for something positive and we definitely have high aspirations.
 So, if we were to personify our brand, we'd say